MeshalAlamr/rain-prediction/MVP/README.md

 Therefore, instead, we dropped the _Sunshine, Evaporation, Cloud3pm, Cloud9am_ since they all contain more than 50k null values.
 Then, we dropped rows containing null values for the remaining columns.
 This leaves us with losing ~20% of data only instead of ~60%.
 The remaining rows are 112,925 out of 142,460.

+The figure below shows the correlation between the numerical features.

+![image](https://user-images.githubusercontent.com/68873733/138722594-90095b05-c066-4341-9d11-a3f5c62b9a73.png)

 Afterwards, we removed outliers for numerical columns and performed one-hot encoding on categorical columns to prepare the data for the models.

-The figure below shows the correlation between the features.

-![image](https://user-images.githubusercontent.com/68873733/138722594-90095b05-c066-4341-9d11-a3f5c62b9a73.png)

 We plan to experiment with the Logistic Regression, Random Forest, XGBoost, Support Vector Machines, KNN and Naive Bayes models.